rrthomas/linton/doc/Installation/body.in.md

 # Installation

-To install Linton you’ll need Python and the [Discount](https://www.pell.portland.or.us/~orc/Code/discount/) markdown processor.
+To install Linton you’ll need Python.

 Then run the following command: